sumch76/moweb/README.md

 # The Movix App

-Discover real-time movies and TV shows with detailed information using **The Movix App**.
+Discover real-time movies and TV shows with detailed information using **The Moweb App**.
 This app is built with **React.js** and styled using **Tailwind CSS**, providing an engaging and responsive user experience.
 It offers a visually appealing interface that adapts seamlessly to various screen sizes.

 [**Live Link** 🌍📡](https://moweb-eight.vercel.app/)